-It all starts with your sebaceous glands, tiny glands in your skin that secrete an oily, waxy substance known as sebum.
-It’s that white, sometimes brown-ish stuff that comes out of your pores.
+It all starts with your sebaceous glands, tiny glands in your skin that secrete sebum AKA oil.
 This natural oil actually does a lot of good for your skin.
 For starters, it coats your skin’s top layer to protect it from bacteria.
-It prevents moisture loss, meaning your skin and body stay hydrated, plus it prevents excess moisture from entering your skin (aka the reason you can go swimming and shower yourself).
-Sebum is also a natural anti-aging agent — oil prevents wrinkles from forming as quickly.
+It prevents moisture loss, meaning your skin and body stay hydrated.
+As we said earlier, sebum is a natural anti-aging agent — oil prevents wrinkles and fine lines from forming as quickly.

 No matter how active or inactive, sebaceous glands are also home to hair follicles, which are tasked with the job of helping the sebum oil rise to the surface and escape our pores.
-When this process fails, aka the sebum gets trapped in the hair follicle, it becomes a blackhead or a whitehead.
-If bacteria gets into the mix, it becomes a red, angry pimple.
+When this process fails, and the sebum gets trapped in the hair follicle, it becomes a blackhead or a whitehead.
+If bacteria gets into the mix, it turns into an angry, red, pimple.

 It's hard to pinpoint exactly why some skin is oilier than others.
-How much oil is produced by your sebaceous glands will depend on how large they are, and this can be determined by far more than just heat and humidity.
-Your genetics can influence their size and hormonal changes, stress, diet and exercise habits can then affect how much oil they produce.
+How much oil is produced by your sebaceous glands will depend on how large they are, and this can be determined by genetics, hormones, stress, diet and exercise habits.

 Don’t over-wash your face.

 When you’re feeling extra oily, it can be tempting to lather on face wash more frequently than twice a day.
 You might assume this will taper your oil production, but it actually does the exact opposite.
-Over-washing does strip your skin of all that oil, but that then triggers your sebaceous glands to respond by… making more oil.
-In other words, you’re left with an even higher level of sebum overproduction.
-That said, only wash your face twice a day and just make sure the cleanser you’re using isn’t overly drying or stripping your skin, but gently exfoliating and unclogging pores, like SLMD's Salicylic Acid Cleanser.
+Over-washing does strip your skin of all that oil, but that then triggers your sebaceous glands to respond by making more oil, leaving you with an even higher level of sebum overproduction.
+That said — DO wash your face twice a day with a gentle, exfoliating cleanser, like SLMD's Salicylic Acid Cleanser.
 Even though you might feel like your skin is still clean from the night before, your skin has been producing oils and skin cells have been shed overnight, so it’s important to clear those away in the morning to prevent buildup in the pores.